Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

 \section{The case with no transverse intersections}

 We now start the actual proof of the Main Theorem.
-In this section we consider the case that there is a wall $L$ so that no deck translate of $L$ intersects $L$ transversely.
-With this hypothesis, we know from Proposition \ref{identical} that since $M$ is atoroidal, then if $\gamma(L)$ is a deck translate intersecting $L$ then $\gamma(L) = L$.
+In this section we consider the case that there is a wall $W$ so that no deck translate of $W$ intersects $W$ transversely.
+We are only considering a wall $W$ that is obtained as limits of partial walls associated with strings of lozenges.
+In Section \ref{construction} we explained that there are such constructions.
+With this hypothesis, we know from Proposition \ref{identical} that since $M$ is atoroidal, then if $g(W)$ is a deck translate intersecting $W$ then $g(W) = W$.
 As a consequence we have the following result.
-Suppose that a foliation $\cG$ is fixed.
-A {\em leafwise geodesic lamination} is a lamination in $M$ transverse to $\cG$ and intersecting the leaves of $\cG$ in geodesics.
+Suppose that a $2$-dimensional foliation $\cG$ of $M$ with hyperbolic leaves is fixed.
+A {\em leafwise geodesic lamination} is a $2$-dimensional lamination in $M$, which is transverse to $\cG$, and intersects the leaves of $\cG$ in geodesics.
 In this article we only consider the foliation $\cG = \ls$ for leafwise geodesic laminations.
+Then we have the following result:

-\begin{corollary} Suppose that $M$ is atoroidal and $\ls, \lu$ are transversely orientable.
-If $L$ is a wall so that $\pi(L)$ has no transverse self intersections, then the closure of $\pi(L)$ is a leafwise geodesic lamination in $M$. \end{corollary}
+\begin{proposition} Suppose that $M$ is atoroidal and $\ls, \lu$ are transversely orientable.
+Suppose that $\ls$ has hyperbolic leaves.
+Let $W$ be a wall obtained as a limit of partial walls associated to strings of lozenges.
+Suppose that that $\pi(W)$ has no transverse self intersections, then the closure of $\pi(W)$ is a leafwise geodesic lamination in $M$.
+All leaves of the lifted lamination are obtained as limits of partial walls associated with strings of lozenges. \end{proposition}